qnap-dev/qnap-qiot-sdks/README.md

 To engage QNAP support, you can create a support ticket directly from the [QNAP Helpdesk](https://helpdesk.qnap.com/).

-Here is what you can expect QNAP Support to be able to help with:

-* **QIoT Device SDKs issues**: If you are trying to compile and run the libraries on a supported platform, the Support team will be able to assist with troubleshooting or questions related to compiler issues and communications to and from the QIoT Suite.
-They will also try to assist with questions related to porting to an unsupported platform, but will be limited in how much assistance can be provided.
-The team will be limited with trouble-shooting the hardware device itself or drivers and or specific properties on that device.

-* **QIoT Container / Connectivity Issues**: Communication from the device client to the QNAP QIoT Suite service and communication from the QNAP QIoT Suite service to the client.
-Or any other issues specifically related to the QNAP QIoT Suite.

 ## Additional resources

 In addition to the language SDKs, this repository ([qnap-qiot-sdks](https://github.com/qnap-dev/qnap-qiot-sdks)) contains the following folders: